ConValance/ebitengine-hexboard/README.md

 # ebitengine-hexboard

-a simple example for a hexboard with ebitengine (simple cause for example only few biomes for floor0 and only some bridgeparts for floor1).
+a simple example for a hexboard with ebitengine (simple cause for example only few biomes for floor0 and only some parts for floor1).
 the example draws two floors and you can flip the tiles x and y.
 the hex-pathfinding works (see green path over the bridge).